 Singapore is a city, a country, and an island nation, all wrapped up into one neat little package.
 Considering its rather small size, there is so much to see and do!
-We would recommend spending at least 4 days in Singapore to hit all of the highlights.
+We would recommend spending at least four days in Singapore to hit all of the highlights.

-Showcasing a spectacular skyline, dramatic evening sound and light shows, perfectly manicured gardens, delectable dining options, theme parks, and countless shops, visitors of all ages will find plenty to do in Singapore.
+Showcasing a spectacular skyline, a dramatic evening sound and light shows, perfectly manicured gardens, delectable dining options, theme parks, and countless shops, visitors of all ages will find plenty to do in Singapore.
 Plus it is super clean, well organized, and easy to navigate, what’s not to love?

 Check out our list of the best 35 things to do in Singapore and have a wonderful trip to this incredible city-state!